Investigating charmed hybrid baryons via QCD sum rules

+In this section we systematically construct the interpolating currents for charmed hybrid baryons, where the heavy quark symmetry plays a crucial role.
+In the charmed hybrid baryon system, the heavy quark serves as a static color source, and the system's properties are primarily determined by the light degrees of freedom.
 Let us focus on the ground-state $Qq_1q_2g$ system, where $Q$ represents the heavy $charm$ quark, $q_1$ and $q_2$ represent the two valence light quarks ($up$, $down$, or $strange$), and $g$ represents the valence gluon.
 In the heavy quark limit, the total angular momentum of the system reduces to

 where $s_Q$, $s_{q_1}$, $s_{q_2}$, and $s_g$ denote the spins of the heavy quark $Q$, the light quarks $q_1$ and $q_2$, and the gluon $g$, respectively.
 Additionally, $j_l$ denotes the total angular momentum of the light degrees of freedom, expressed as